gitcommitshow/resilient-llm/README.md

 # ResilientLLM

-A robust LLM integration layer designed to ensure reliable, seamless interactions across multiple APIs by intelligently handling failures and rate limits.
+A simple but robust LLM integration layer designed to ensure reliable, seamless interactions across multiple APIs by intelligently handling failures and rate limits.

 ## Motivation